VTUL/fcrepo4-ansible/readme.md

 For all environments, a deployment settings file needs to be created in the `ansible/` directory.
 This file is called `site_vars.yml`:

-#### TLS certificate and key

-A TLS certificate and key file may be placed in the `local_files/` directory for use in the system being set up.
-The certificate should be named `local_files/cert.pem` and the key named `local_files/key.pem`.

-If either of the aforementioned files is not present then a self-signed TLS certificate and key pair will be generated and used instead.

 #### Local files

-Sometimes, local files may be supplied during the deployment or provisioning of a target application, e.g., carousel images for the `data-repo` application, TLS key files, etc. Such local (and potentially sensitive) files should be placed in the `local_files` directory.
+Sometimes, local files may be supplied during the deployment or provisioning of a target application.
+A local modeshape repository.json file maybe supply by placing it in the `local_files` directory.
 The contents of the `local_files` directory hierarchy are subject to `.gitignore` and so won't be checked in via Git accidentally.

 ### AWS